ThaneAcheron/Java-Calculator/README.md

 # Java-Calculator
---Not yet finished.
-Java based calculator
+-- You know how everyone uses 'Hello world'?
+Well mine is a calculator: Java based calculator